Itrio Launcher – A Digital Platform for Safe Computer Use in Schools and After-School Programs

 - Balancing product ambition with financial reality

-The experience shaped my leadership style, sharpened my business judgment, and gave me a deep understanding of what it takes to build — and sustain — a software company.
+The experience shaped my leadership style, sharpened my business judgment, and gave me a deep understanding of what it takes As founder and CEO

 From a strategic perspective, Itrio struggled because: